-In discussing the impact of socio-cultural conventions and practices, Canagarajah (1999, as cited in Hyland 2006) draws attention to the selection of materials/textbooks used in classrooms and argues that some materials or themes can be inappropriate for students due to their cultural background.
+In discussing the impact of socio-cultural conventions and practices, Canagarajah (1999, cited by Hyland 2006) draws attention to the selection of materials/textbooks used in classrooms and argues that some materials or themes can be inappropriate for students due to their cultural background.
 He provides an example from university students in Sri Lanka.
 He remarks that they expressed their subtle resistance to the (Western) ideologies integrated into their syllabus by writing their views/values in the margins of their English textbooks.
-For Canagarajah (1999, as cited in Hyland 2006, p.76), this indicates the students' 'solidarity against the perceived lifelessness and reproductive tendencies of the course... [and their] shared frustration with the textbook and curriculum'.
+For Canagarajah (1999, cited by Hyland 2006, p.76), this indicates the students' 'solidarity against the perceived lifelessness and reproductive tendencies of the course...[and their] shared frustration with the textbook and curriculum'.